-- 1. Open Symantec Backup Exec 2010. - 2.
-Click the Job Setup tab. - 3.
-Click New Job. - 4.
-Browse Domains→Active Directory Domains→Domainname→Servername, and select the folder containing the 50GB file set.
-All subfolders should be auto-selected. - 5.
+- 1. Open Symantec Backup Exec 2010.

+- 2. Click the Job Setup tab.

+- 3. Click New Job.

+- 4. Browse Domains→Active Directory Domains→Domainname→Servername→Microsoft Information Store, and select the storage group of your mail database. - 5.
 Under Destination, click Device and Media. - 6.
 When running a deduplication scenario, select Deduplication Storage Folder.
-When running a backup to disk scenario, select the Backup To Disk device. - 7.
+When running a backup-to-disk scenario, select the Backup-to-Disk device. - 7.
 When running a deduplication scenario, ensure the Allow this job to have direct access to the device checkbox is checked.
 This enables source deduplication. - 8.
 Under Settings, click General. - 9.
 Uncheck the Verify after backup completes checkbox. - 10.
-Click Run Now.
+Under Settings, click Microsoft Exchange. - 11.
+Under High Availability Server, choose Backup from the active copy only. - 12.
+Click Run Now when you are ready to execute the backup job.